Update: ‘Interior,’ ‘Specifications,’ and ‘Production & Launch’ sections updated.

 Northern Europe, a particularly strong market for estates, is accelerating the shift to electric vehicles, which builds a strong case for BMW to approve the project.
-It is also interesting to note that the world’s first and perhaps only electric estate on sale is the MG5 that is available in the UK and shortly in European markets.
+It is also interesting to note that the world’s first and perhaps only electric estate on sale is the MG5 that is available in Europe.

 BMW i5 Touring Exterior

 Unlike the BMW iX or the BMW i4, spy shots have shown that BMW designers will maintain the subtle kidney grille design on the G60 5 Series, which should translate to the BMW i5 too.
 That does beg the question though if the BMW i5 Touring will get the iX’s ability to erase scratch marks on its grille thanks to the additional polyurethane coating applied by the manufacturer.

 The rest of the design of the BMW i5 Touring should closely resemble the business estate of today with a focus on improved aerodynamics (which explains the need for flush door handles that pop open automatically and electrically).